mhedlund17/RNET_Public/CCDT/Human_Analysis/README.md

 % from step 4), and define output directory and file name to save results. run("CCDT_anatomical_analysis.m")
 % output: save data from heatmap figure showing features robustly
-% correlated with RT across all subjects and XXX (info about intrinsic
+% correlated with RT across all subjects and plot intrinsic communicability
-% qexp?)
+% of each anatomical subregion

 %% 6.
 Anatomical subregion analysis
 % Analyze proportional representation of anatomical subregions with